MrVenumX/Patchx/README.md

 6. Press Back Button and click **Save & Exit**
 7. Then install Target APK you already Patch using **MT Manager**

-NOTE: I recommended you for change or use '''android:extractNativeLibs="true"''' for prevent some issues.
+NOTE: I recommended you for change or use `android:extractNativeLibs="true"` for prevent some issues.

 By following this step, now you success to Patch you own APK.